Songonge/Excel-Projects/Sales Analysis/Sales_Analysis_Report.md

 * Selected **Remove Duplicates** from the menu.

 ### B. Assigned the Correct Data Type to Columns
-After downloading the data and importing it to Excel, I realized that some columns did not have the correct data type.
+After downloading the data and importing it into Excel, I realized that some columns did not have the correct data type.
-* The Order Date and the Ship Date columns were showing text as data type.
+* The Order Date and the Ship Date columns were showing text as a data type.
 So, these two columns were assigned the `DATE` data type.
 For more details and explanations, watch this YouTube [video](https://www.youtube.com/watch?v=80VimLqID9U&t=17s) that was created by me for that purpose.
 * Changed the data type of the **Postal Code** column from `Whole Number` to `Text`.
 * Changed the data type of the **Sales** column from `Decimal Number` to `Currency`.
 * Changed the data type of the **Discount** column from `Decimal Number` to `Percentage`.